Diogoamorim27/GodotTutorials/Branching Dialogue System/Tutorial.md

 Since the number of buttons is **dynamic** we want to create a dictionary to store them, so we can create and free them as necessary.

-The argument *"choices"* recieved by *_on_DialogManager_new_choice* is an array of strings of the options the player can choose.
-Their indexes are the same on the processing on the *"Dialog Manager"* node, so when the player chooses one of them, we should get the index on the *"choices"* vector to tell the *"Dialog Manager"* wich choice was picked.
+The argument `choices` recieved by *_on_DialogManager_new_choice* is an array of strings of the options the player can choose.
+Their indexes are the same on the processing on the `Dialog Manager` node, so when the player chooses one of them, we should get the index on the `choices` vector to tell the `Dialog Manager` wich choice was picked.

 Since we'll generate the buttons by code, we need to make sure they are instanced in the correct positions.
 For that reason we're gonna add a "_VBoxContainer_" to our tree to have the buttons spawn nicely one under another.